Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

         // generated_code.1 is an Rc<SExp> which contains the output
         // code.

+PrimaryCodegen is the object where the code generation stores and updates information it needs and what gets collected during code generation.
+It's defined in src/compiler/comptypes.rs (line 281 at present).
+Many of the functions in src/compiler/codegen.rs take a PrimaryCodegen and most of those return a PrimaryCodegen.
+During this process, the compilation state is updated by each.

 Everything before code generation is uninteresting, but I'll note at a high level how functions on PrimaryCodegen function.